jonesor/mpmsim/README.md

 To illustrate use of the function, the following code first generates a 3-stage Leslie matrix using the `make_leslie_mpm` function.
-It then passes the U and F matrices from this Leslie matrix to the `simulate_mpm` function.
+It then passes the U and F matrices from this Leslie matrix to the `add_mpm_error` function.
 Then, two matrices are simulated, first with a sample size of 1000, and then with a sample size of seven.

 ``` r